-Having a Yahoo representative on the panel though, brought in what I thought were some refreshing elements to assess next generation networks.
-He highlighted that the future of communications will be a future of social networking.
-Thus, he felt it will not be so much about bandwidth in the network, applications or CPE that determines which technology prevails, but about of USABILITY, DISCOVERABILITY and RELEVANCE.
+Having a Yahoo representative on the panel though brought in what I thought were some refreshing elements to assess next generation networks.
+He highlighted that the future of communications would be a future of social networking.
+Thus, he felt it will not be so much about bandwidth in the network, applications or CPE that determines which technology prevails, but about of USABILITY, DISCOVERABILITY, and RELEVANCE.

-Well, they will have just have to, as their users will come to demand interconnectivity and interoperability in terms of seamless roaming as well as ability to reach others using other networks.
+Well, they will have just have to, as their users will come to demand interconnectivity and interoperability regarding seamless roaming as well as ability to reach others using other networks.
 Users will not be satisfied to paying just for connectivity or bandwidth and having to figure out themselves means to get this interconnectivity through applications or CPE.
-The new generation of users will want to be able to have access to communication to communicate to a world greater than their own.
+The new generation of users will want to be able to have access to communication to communicate to the world greater than their own.
 Users I think, will no longer be happy to pay just to make a phone call or send data messages only within the same standard network.
-Interoperability and interconnectivity, the standards which made the wired world so successful, will become and is becoming the new standard for the mobile world as well- hence to move to IP, IMHO.
-The need for interconnecitiy will drive the IP equation for service providers faster than before for the wireless world.
-IP in many ways is the glue for interconnectiyity and interoperability within the alphabet soup of the mobile and wireless world and with the wired world.
-In fact, many countries are already IP enabling their 3G systems and some are calling this 3.5G.
+Interoperability and interconnectivity, the rules which made the wired world so lucky, will become and is becoming the new standard for the mobile world as well- hence to move to IP, IMHO.
+The need for interconnection will drive the IP equation for service providers faster than before for the wireless world.
+IP in many ways is the glue for interconnectivity and interoperability within the alphabet soup of the mobile and wireless world and with the wired world.
+In fact, many countries are already IP enabling their 3G systems, and some are calling this 3.5G.

 However, today, it is the whole concept of who the publisher of content is, who controls the network and who makes money on it, has fundamentally changed today like never before.

-If regulators and policy makers focus on the bigger picture impact on the economy and on society, rather than focusing on just preserving the monies of the few or the incumbent players, then a brave new world of communications will finally truly unfold.
-It is the human divide or mindset divide not technology divide, that still holds us back from being able to bridge the digital divide of today and fulfil the underlying human desire to communicate with others.
+If regulators and policy makers focus on the bigger picture impact on the economy and society, rather than focusing on just preserving the monies of the few or the incumbent players, then a brave new world of communications will finally truly unfold.
+It is the social divide or mindset divide, not technology divide, that still holds us back from being able to bridge the digital divide of today and fulfill the underlying human desire to communicate with others.